halcyondude/k8s-rucksack/macos-docker-cluster/README.md

 ### A small note on proxies

 There are various proxies at play.
-[Proxies in Kubernetes] is a good place to start.
+[Proxies in Kubernetes] is a good starting point for more info.

 [Proxies in Kubernetes]: https://kubernetes.io/docs/concepts/cluster-administration/proxies